Lavanyachowdary11/devTinder-web/README.md

 - New page to see all my connections
 - New page to see all my requests
 - Feature - Accept/Reject Connection Request
+- Send/Ignore the user card from the feed
+- Signup the user
+- E2E Testing